 Almond flour is a nutritious and flavourful flour that many people prefer, especially those with celiac disease.
 It’s often added to wheat or regular flour so the carb and gluten content of baked goods can be reduced.
 The only drawback is it is expensive and some people that are allergic to nuts won’t be able to consume it.
 To substitute almond you may use these flours instead:

 If you don’t have any access to these flours and don’t mind the extra carbs, you may use 100% of typical all-purpose wheat flour.

 Millet flour is a versatile baking ingredient made from ground millet seed.
 It’s usually added to baked goods to give a mild, sweet, and nutty flavour.
 Many bakers love to use millet flour as it offers a light texture.
 A lot of consumers prefer this because it’s rich in fibre and antioxidants, and it’s gluten-free as well!

-Yes!
 Rice flour is usually used as a substitute in making cakes and other sweets products, but it can also be used in making sweetbreads.
-It will add a soft and fine crumb to different types of bread, and it also has a great browning effect.
+Used in small quantities with wheat flour, rice flour adds a soft and fine crumb to different types of bread, and it also has a great browning effect.

 There are two main types of rice flour: white and brown rice flour.
 They’re best to use for different cooking purposes, but they both serve as a great gluten-free alternative when baking.

 I use rice flour to make Dutch or Tiger bread.
 It's the key ingredient to its unique crudty topping.

 Buckwheat flour can be great and exciting if you’re not on a gluten-free diet.
 There are two types of buckwheat flour: light and dark.
 Light buckwheat has a finer texture and a subtler taste, while dark buckwheat has more fibre and flavour.
 Both can be great substitutes for whole wheat flour.